mojafari/IDEALFall2026/00_Getting_Started/README.md

 Never fly a drone indoors or outdoors where flight is prohibited or unsafe.

-Follow your instructor's classroom flight rules and applicable local regulations.
+Follow your instructor's classroom flight rules and all applicable local regulations.

 ---

-# 17. Troubleshooting
+# 27. Troubleshooting

 ## Python command not found